Provable Training Set Debugging for Linear Regression: Appendix for Section

-As seen in the previous subsection, we want $|w_i|$ to be sufficiently large compared to $|f_i|$.
+As can be seen, we want $|w_i|$ to be sufficiently large compared to $|f_i|$.
 However, if $|w_i|$ is bounded, we may instead ensure support recovery by repeating points.
 In this section, we discuss the effect of repeating points and determine the number of points needed to guarantee correct support recovery.
 Suppose

 where $\vec{w_i} = [w_{i1}, \dots, w_{il_i}]^\top$.
 For the $i^{\text{th}}$ direction $q_i$, we have $k_i$ repeated points with respective weights $w_{i1}, w_{i2}, \dots, w_{il_i}$.